scriptator/wunderwelt-vamp-plugins/README.md

 # Wunderwelt Vamp Plugins

 This repository contains vamp plugins developed during the course "Wunderbare Welt der musikalischen Akustik: Analyse" at the University of Vienna 2016-2017.

+## Contained Plugins

-## Amplitude Follower:
+### Amplitude Follower:
 A very very simple plugin which returns the maximum value of each block.

-## Doppler Speed Calculator:
+### Doppler Speed Calculator:
 Returns the speed of a noise-emitting source in km/h by calculating it directly from the frequency difference between the beginning and end of the event with the following formula: